Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Applications of OT in Machine Learning

-where $\overline{\mathcal{F}}$ is the space of all $1$-Lispchitz functions.
+\textbf{\textit{WGAN and followups.}} The notorious training instability of the vanilla GAN has been argued to be an issue associated with the JSD metric \cite{Arjovsky2017WassersteinNetworks}.
+Specifically, the JSD remains constant when the two distributions are disjoint (not overlapping).
+This can happen when $P_g$ and $P_r$ are low dimensional manifold in high dimensional space~\cite{bousquet2017optimal}.
+Additionally, even if they overlap, the limited sampling (during training) might render them disjoint.
+The WGAN~\cite{Arjovsky2017WassersteinNetworks} \rtypo{minimization} objective with respect to a generative network $g_\theta$ is \rtypo{ } where $\mathcal{F}$ is a space of $1$-Lispchitz neural networks. $f_w$ here replaces GAN's $(0,1)$-valued discriminator and is called the critic.
+Recall that the equivalent form of Kantorovich-Rubinstein duality \cite{Berlin2009OptimalNew} is \rtypo{ } where $\overline{\mathcal{F}}$ is the space of all $1$-Lispchitz functions.
 Since $\mathcal{F} \subset \overline{\mathcal{F}}$, it follows that the GAN objective~\eqref{eq:kr_dual_wgan} is a lower bound of the $1$-Wasserstein distance~\eqref{eq:kr_dual_wgan_}.
 The $1$-Lipschitz constraint ($\mathcal{L}ip(f)$) in \eqref{eq:kr_dual_wgan} also ensures a smooth critic and, thus, a more meaningful gradient for updating the generator.
-In practice, WGAN enforced this constraint using weight clipping heuristic to enforcing the parameters to be in a compact space ($[-0.01,0.01]$).
+In practice, WGAN enforced this constraint using \rtypo{the weight clipping heuristic to enforce the parameters} to be in a compact space ($[-0.01,0.01]$).
 WGAN-LP \cite{petzkaregularization} augments the loss with a regularization term that penalizes the deviation of the critic's gradient norm from one.
 Followup works argued that explicit enforcement of $\mathcal{L}ip(f)$ might be unnecessary.
-WGAN-GP \cite{gulrajani2017improved} observed that the optimal critic has gradient norm equal to 1 almost everywhere.
+WGAN-GP \cite{gulrajani2017improved} observed that the optimal critic has \rtypo{a gradient} norm equal to 1 almost everywhere.
 They replace the weight clipping with a gradient penalty term that encourages this characteristic.
 Sobolev WGAN\cite{Artificial2021TowardsGANs} argues that the strong Lipschitz constraint might be unnecessary for optimization.
-Another direction for tackling the instability that can be caused imperfect optimization of the critic is to use a fully tractable divergence.
-Genavy et al.\cite{Genevay2018LearningDivergences} used regularised OT evaluated on mini-batches.
+Another direction for tackling the instability that can be caused \rtypo{by imperfect optimization} of the critic is to use a fully tractable divergence.
+Genavy \etal \cite{Genevay2018LearningDivergences} used \rtypo{regularized} OT evaluated on mini-batches.